ray-project/kuberay/docs/guidance/aws-eks-gpu-cluster.md

 Typically, avoid running GPU workloads on the Ray head.
 Create a CPU node group for all Pods except Ray GPU workers, such as the KubeRay operator, Ray head, and CoreDNS Pods.

-* A common configuration working for most KubeRay examples:
+Here's a common configuration that works for most KubeRay examples in the docs:
   * Instance type: [**m5.xlarge**](https://aws.amazon.com/ec2/instance-types/m5/) (4 vCPU; 16 GB RAM)
   * Disk size: 256 GB
   * Desired size: 1, Min size: 0, Max size: 1